Theo Todman's Web Page - Notes Pages

 Plans for the Near Future

-- Despite the pressure from other projects, and the realities of what I do, I’ve decided to increase the planned hours / week slightly to 8 hours / week.
+- I’ve reduced the plan by an hour to 7 hours / week to reflect a week’s vacation.
 It really needs to be more, but there’s no time.

 - As noted above, I’ve been persuaded to add yet another sub-project – that of learning to play the Tenor Recorder – so as to join a subset of the Enigma Ensemble in a recorder quartet.
 Completely mad, of course, but how hard can it be?
-Well, harder than I’d thought.
+Well, harder than I’d thought, but I’m making slow progress.

 - I doubt this will leave me any time for the piano, though I’d like to spend some time on "Faber (Nancey) & Faber (Randall) - Faber Piano Adventures: Adult Piano Adventures All-in-One Lesson Book 1: Spiral Bound".
 Also, to try to play by ear by tinkling the ivories.